xv6 docker

 Frustrating project, but a rewarding one with a valuable lesson.

-Take a look at the project if you want: xv6-docker
+Take a look at the project: xv6-docker

 discord